 The Department of Marine Sciences facilities on the main campus in Mayagüez are located in a wing of the Physics-Geology-Marine Sciences Building, built in 1972.
 These facilities include departmental administrative offices, a number of laboratories and faculty offices.
 Housed in this wing is the Marine Sciences Library Collection containing over 1,000 books, 17,000 serial volumes, 5,800 documents, plus numerous maps and reprints.
-It is one of the largest such specialized collections in the Caribbean.
-The collection is complimented by additional holdings in the Mayagüez Campus General Library, many of which are specific to marine sciences, and by a limited, yet specialized Sea Grant Library.
+It is one of the largest specialized collections in the Caribbean.
+The collection is complemented by additional holdings in the Mayagüez Campus General Library, and the Sea Grant Library.